Appearance

 2.1 Why Maia Over Leela Zero

 The initial question was whether to fine-tune Leela Zero directly on personal games.
-The key insight Hunter arrived at through research:
+The key insight I arrived at through research:

 Leela Zero was trained via self-play reinforcement learning to find the strongest moves.
 Fine-tuning it on human games would fight against its core objective — it wants to play optimally, not humanly.
 Maia Chess is specifically designed to predict human moves at various skill levels, trained supervised on millions of Lichess games.
 Its architecture is inherently better suited for "play like a specific person."